amqp/rhea/README.md

 ##### create_session()

 Creates a new session if you want to manage sessions by yourself.
+Note that you must call `begin()` on the object returned.

 #### events: